vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 }
 ```

-Instantiate the Serial class and provide it the defined inputs.
+Instantiate the Serial class with the defined inputs to set up the analysis.

 ```python
 # Create analysis object